 The Berlin transport services (BVG) are responsible for the subway, trams and buses in Berlin and the surrounding area.
 They manage the largest subway network in the German-speaking area, which includes Austria.
 But in addition to the distinctive yellow of the trains, they are as well-known worldwide for their colorful graffiti…

 In an interview with the local newspaper Morgenpost, BVG director Sigrid Nikutta expressed her indignation at the increasing acts of vandalism at the panels of the subways.
-According to the article in the Morgenpost, every subway is statistically affected – every 2 months.
+According to the article in the Morgenpost, graffiti statistically affects every subway – every 2 months.
 Calculated down to approximately one month, this amounts to around 650 graffiti per month for a pool of around 1300 cars.

 “Because you love it as well?”: An intern scandal erupted when a video of the famous 1UP-Crew revealed that security personnel had not intervened even though the sprayers had been caught red-handed. – They got filmed